nrochard/blog_Composer/README.md

 3. Activate your MAMP/WAMP for the database.

-4. Export the DB in PhpMyAdmin
+4. Export the files' /db/posts.sql in PhpMyAdmin

 ## Start